Trusts & Foundations

 Our Grants in Action

 We are incredibly grateful for funding from Trusts and Foundations for the projects they support:

-CLoSer, classical music in a contemporary setting
+Bach and the Cosmos concert series, classical music in a contemporary setting

 Music for Children

 The Barbara Ward Children's Foundation is helping us bring music into the lives of children in hospital, with interactive music-making and educational concerts, so that no one is excluded from experiencing the positive, healing benefits of making music.

 Care Home Project